anhnguyendepocen/GVPT_R_Workshops/README.md

-# Basics of R Programing
+# R Programing Workshops
-# Political Methodology
+**Political Methodology**
-# Department of Government and Politics
+**Department of Government and Politics**
-# University of Maryland, College Park
+**University of Maryland, College Park**
+_Fall 2016_

-The following provides code for a series of political methodology workshops on using `R` which took place in the Fall 2016.
+The following provides code for a series of political methodology workshops on using `R` which took place in the Fall 2016 at the University of Maryland, College Park.
 The workshops focused on:

  - `R` Basics
  - Data Management